AhmadAmmar2022/todo_flutter/README.md

 # flutter_sqflite

-A Flutter application showcasing the use of SQLite for local database management.
+A To-Do App built with Flutter and Dart, offering core task management features: Create, Read, Update, and Delete.
+This app helps users record and manage notes or activities within the app, making it easy to stay organized.
+It also includes a favorites list for key tasks and uses SQLite for local data storage.
+The app demonstrates internal database use, enabling efficient offline task management without the need for an internet connection.

 # Features
 This project demonstrates how to implement basic database operations in Flutter applications.
 It provides a practical example of offline data handling without requiring an internet connection.